 4.2.
 Elvanto not Responsible for Posted Content

-We make no warranties as to the accuracy of any Posted Content, and will accept no liability for errors or omissions in general.
+We are not responsible for and make no warranties as to the accuracy of any Posted Content and will accept no liability for errors or omissions in general.

 - You acknowledge that Reports created with the Reporting Service are created using Data uploaded, imported or submitted by parties other than us (for example you or another third party) and as such you acknowledge and agree that your use of the Reporting Service is at your own risk.

 - You agree that we are liable for any damage suffered by you, either directly or indirectly, as a result of your usage of the Reporting Service.

 - You agree that you will only use the Features as they are designed to be used.

 - Use of a Feature is at your risk and you agree that we are not liable for any damage suffered by you, either directly, or indirectly, as a result of your usage of any Feature.